powsybl/powsybl-core/loadflow/loadflow-validation/readme.md

 * *ok-missing-values*: perform validation check even if some parameters of connected components have NaN values; default value is false (i.e. validation check fails if some parameters of connected components have NaN Values)
 * *no-requirement-if-reactive-bound-inversion*: return validation success if there is a reactive bounds inversion (maxQ < minQ); default is false
 * *compare-results*: print output files with results both before and after the loadflow
-* *check-main-component*: validate only the equipment in the main connected component
+* *check-main-component-only*: validate only the equipment in the main connected component

 ## itools command